Ezhana Wolene

-Ezhana Wolene ("Ezha and Wolene") was one of the 77 woredas in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
-This woreda was named after two of the sub-groups of the Sebat Bet Gurage, the Ezha and the Wolene-Worriro.
-Part of the Gurage Zone, Ezhana Wolene was bordered on the south by Gumer, on the west by Cheha, on the north by Goro, on the northeast by Kokir Gedebano Gutazer, and on the east by Meskanena Mareko.
-The major town in Ezhana Wolene was Agenda.
-It was divided for Ezha and Muhor Na Aklil woredas.
+Welene ("Welene") was one of the 7 Zones in the Central Ethiopia Region of Ethiopia.
+This woreda was named after two of the sub-groups of the Sebat Bet Gurage, the silte and the Wolene-Worriro.
+Part of the Gurage Zone, Silte Wolene was bordered on the south by Muhor, on the west by Sodo, on the north by Goro, on the northeast by Oromo, and on the east by Meskanena Mareko.
+The major town in Site Welene was Agenda.
+It was divided for Welene and Silte zones.

 Overview

 Bodies of water in this woreda include Lake Bozebar, which is 10 hectares in area.
 Local landmarks include Trer Falls which is 70 meters in height and is located 2 kilometers from Agenda, Fokra Falls which is 30 meters in height and 10 kilometers from Agenda, and Muhur Eyesus monastery which according to tradition was founded by Abba Zena Markos during the reign of Emperor Yekuno Amlak.

 The completion of a potable water improvement project in this woreda was announced 19 December 2006.
 Costing over 230,000 Birr, contributed jointly by the Ethiopian and Chinese governments, the project is expected to benefit the inhabitants of three rural kebeles.